Murder of Janet March: 1990s marital difficulties

-The same year his father went bankrupt, Perry also faced a career setback.
-A paralegal at Bass Berry found the first of a series of anonymous typewritten letters on her desk, written by a secret admirer who praised her body and said it captivated him; he imagined performing cunnilingus on her for long stretches of time.
-The writer confessed that he was married and that while he had not previously understood men who had extramarital affairs, he did now even though he still loved his wife and it would break her heart if he did.
-"Marriage has a way of making sex boring at times, routine and old", he wrote.
+While his father was dealing with bankruptcy, Perry was facing his own career setback.
+A paralegal at Bass Berry found the first of a series of anonymous typewritten letters on her desk, containing lewd messages from a secret admirer.
+Upon being informed of the letters, management at Bass Berry, with the help of an outside investigator, set up a hidden camera monitoring an obscure volume on tax law in the firm's library where the writer asked the paralegal to leave a note if she was interested in initiating an affair.
+The writer turned out to be Perry.

-Later notes continued in the same vein and she let the firm's management know.
-With the help of an outside investigator, they set up a hidden camera monitoring an obscure volume on tax law in the firm's library where the writer asked her to leave a note if she was interested in having an actual affair.
-It turned out to be Perry, and he was confronted with the choice of resigning or being fired, with the former option available only if he sought some sort of professional help.
-The paralegal, angry that the firm seemed to be taking its time letting March make up his mind, quit after returning from a vacation; shortly afterwards March was let go.
-He agreed to pay the woman US$25,000 over the next four years, with the first US$12,500 half in monthly installments and the last half as a lump sum at the end of that time, to avoid a sexual harassment lawsuit against him and the firm.
-He kept the payments secret from Janet.
-Shortly afterwards, he began seeing a marriage counselor with her.
+Perry was subsequently confronted with the choice of resigning or being fired, with the former option available only if he sought some sort of professional help.
+The paralegal, angry that Bass Berry seemed to be taking its time letting March make up his mind, quit after returning from a vacation; shortly afterwards Perry himself was let go.
+He agreed to pay the paralegal US$25,000 over the next four years, with the first US$12,500 half in monthly installments and the last half as a lump sum at the end of that time, to avoid a sexual harassment suit.
+Perry kept the payments secret from Janet.
+Shortly afterwards, the couple began seeing a marriage counselor.